bocchino/cppw/example/README.md

 The block starts with the tag `@BEGIN` and ends with the tag `@END`.
 The lines between the tags are the **lines** of the `@BEGIN` block.
-When processing the tags, `cppw` copies these lines to its output, except for spacing:
+When processing the tags, `cppw` copies these lines to its output, modifying the leading spaces as follows.

-* A `@BEGIN` block following a `@CPP` tag (as here) has **relative spacing**: each line of the begin block is assigned an **offset**, which is the number of spaces to the right of the `@BEGIN` tag that the first non-whitespace character appears (characters appearing to the left of the `@BEGIN` tag have a negative offset).
+The output of a `@BEGIN` block has **relative spacing**: each line of the begin block is assigned an **offset**, which is the number of spaces to the right of the `@BEGIN` tag that the first non-whitespace character appears (characters appearing to the left of the `@BEGIN` tag have a negative offset).
 When `.cppw` constructs its output, the first character of each line appears at the position given by the current indent amount (determined by the context) plus the offset.
 In this case the current indent amount is zero and the offset is zero.

-* Other `@BEGIN` blocks have **absolute spacing**.
-This means that each line of the block is copied to its output exactly, without altering the indent spacing.
-  Examples of `@BEGIN` blocks with absolute spacing appear below.

 Tabs count as two spaces for purposes of these rules.
 However, you should not ever use tabs when writing C++ code!
 Set your editor to replace tabs with